RukshanDias/System-Design/readMe.md

 -   " all the actions's info is encapsulated within an object "
 -   You (client) give your order to the waiter (command), who knows how to communicate it to the chef(object).

+---

+## System Architecture

+-   Big picture.
+-   This includes:
+    -   Defining components.
+    -   Defining how components communicate.
+    -   Design capabilities: Scale, redundance, performance

+### Loose Coupling

+-   _" Making sure services are not tied one to another "_
+-   Easier to write tests and change code.